Non-Cartesian Guarded Recursion with Daggers: Acknowledgments

-I would like to thank Benoît Valiron and Vladimir Zamdzhiev for their support and helpful comments during my thesis; and thanks to Titouan Carette, Kostia Chardonnet, Pierre Clairambault, Jonas Frei, Laurent Regnier, and Morgan Rogers for our chats about this topic.
-I am also grateful to Chris Heunen, Robin Kaarsgaard and Kim Worrall, and more generally the Quantum Programming Group in University of Edinburgh for their support and feedback.
-I extend my thanks to the anonymous reviewers who have helped improve this paper.
+I would like to thank Benoît Valiron and Vladimir Zamdzhiev for their support and helpful comments during my thesis; and thanks to Robert Booth, Titouan Carette, Kostia Chardonnet, Pierre Clairambault, Jonas Frei, Laurent Regnier, and Morgan Rogers for our chats about this topic.
+I am also grateful to Chris Heunen, Robin Kaarsgaard and Kim Worrall, and more generally the Quantum Programming Group in the University of Edinburgh for their support and feedback.